 max_age

 OPTIONAL.
 Maximum Authentication Age.
-Specifies the allowable elapsed time in seconds since the last time the End-User was actively authenticated.
+Specifies the allowable elapsed time in seconds since the last time the End-User was actively authenticated by the Authorization Server.
 If the elapsed time is greater than this value, the OP MUST attempt to actively re-authenticate the End-User.
 (The max_age request parameter corresponds to the OpenID 2.0 PAPE [OpenID.PAPE] max_auth_age request parameter.)
 When max_age is used, the ID Token returned MUST include an auth_time Claim Value.

 ui_locales